the-tobias-project/hydra/README.md

 Server side:
 1. `docker pull apoursh/hydra:0.1`
-2. `docker network create hydra-network`
-3. `docker run --name hydra -p 9001:9001 --hostname hydra -it apoursh/hydra:0.1 bash`
+2. `docker run --name hydra -p 9001:9001 --hostname hydra -it apoursh/hydra:0.1 bash`

-After running step 3, you should find yourself inside the docker container with a prompt that looks like this:
+You should find yourself inside the docker container with a prompt that looks like this:

 ```bash
 root@hydra:/app#
 ```
-On the client side, you will also need to run: `docker network create hydra-redis`
+On the client side, you will need to start a redis network: `docker network create hydra-redis`

 ### Build the image yourself

+Instead of downloading the image, you can build the image from scratch.
 To run the setup first download the binary files (ending with `.so`) from [here](https://console.cloud.google.com/storage/browser/hydra-example-data).
-Then navigate to this directory and run the following:
+Then navigate to the software-home directory and run the following:

 `bash up.sh`

 (or, if the executable bit is active, `./up.sh`)

 This will build your image to include all necessary libraries and runtime requirements.
 Once the `up.sh` script has completed, you should find yourself inside the docker container with a prompt that looks like this:

 ```bash
 root@hydra:/app#
 ```

+Note that this step is the same for all users (server and centers).
 Additionally, if you run `docker ps`from the host machine, you should see two new containers currently running - one for HYDRA itself (e.g. `hydra_app_1`), and one for the Redis instance associated with HYDRA (e.g. `hydra_redis_1`).

-We use Celery to manage client jobs, and Celery uses Redis as its' communication backbone.
+We use Celery to manage client jobs, and Celery uses Redis as its communication backbone.

 To run the experiments on your dataset, please follow the directions under [data prep](#data-prep-details)

-## Tutorial

-The easiest way to familiarize yourself with the pipeline is following the short tutorial in the [example](tree/master/example) file.
-In this short tutorial, we run a mock GWAS using publicly available 1K genomes data.

 ## Running the server, client(s), and worker(s)